This post may contain affiliate links. Please read my full disclosure policy here.

 Activities just for homeschoolers: in our area, there is a homeschool orchestra, homeschool debate team, homeschool diving club, and even a homeschool prom and graduation.
 Many of the same activities available to kids in public or private schools might already be on offer, or they might be waiting for you to help start them!

 Activities for conventionally-schooled kids: In many states, homeschoolers can participate in clubs, sports teams, theatre programs, and music ensembles at the local public schools.
-This is not the case where I live, but it might be a wonderful opportunity for your child to ‘socialize’ with conventionally-schooled kids that share your child’s interests.
+This might be a wonderful opportunity for your child to ‘socialize’ with conventionally-schooled kids that share your child’s interests.

 Activities for all kids: There are, of course, all the individual studios that offer things like martial arts, music lessons, or ballet.
 Your local parks and rec department likely has sports teams and other activities your kids could participate in.
 Your local community theatre might offer an opportunity for the whole family to make friends together!

 Classes and Activities Offered Online: The existence of the Internet means that no matter where you live, you can find excellent opportunities.
 If you can’t easily find people in your immediate area to socialize with in person, there are nearly infinite opportunities for classes and activities online.

 Things your homeschooler might love to do with others: